 Another type of gift tax you should be aware of is the generation skipping transfer tax.
 This tax is assessed on gifts passed on to a generation that is two or more levels below the generation actually transferring the property.
 In other words, if you transfer your property to your grandchild, the transfer would be subject to the generation skipping tax.
 A Generation Skipping Trust, sometimes referred to as a “dynasty trust,” is a type of irrevocable trust created to deal specifically with the generation skipping tax.

-If you have questions regarding gifts, or any other estate planning needs in Fayetteville, please contact Sexton, Bailey Attorneys, PA online, or by calling us at (479) 443-0062.
+If you have questions regarding gifts, or any other estate planning needs in Fayetteville, please contact Wilcox Attorneys, PA online, or by calling us at (479) 443-0062.